ptomulik/testmd/README.md

 ##Overview

 Puppet utility plugin to interact with systems' package repositories.
-This module simplifies such tasks as obtainning list of packages available for installation, their versions, installation candidates and so on.
+This module simplifies tasks such as obtainning list of packages available for installation, their versions, installation candidates and so on.
-This package may be for you, if you need to implement some facts containing information about availablility of a given package in system repositories, or their versions.
+This package may be good for you, if you need to implement some facts containing information about availablility of a certain packages in repositories available to an agent.

 ##Module Description